razorpay/blade/packages/blade/src/components/Amount/_decisions/decisions.md

 ## Open Questions

-- Should we call `isSuffixPrefixHighlighted` or `isHighlighted` or `isAffixHighligted`, considering when this value is true the value will be highligted and not the affix.

 #### Dev

-- Should we call it `variant` or `intent`, `isStyled` or something more apt?
+- ~~Should we call it `variant` or `intent`, `isStyled` or something more apt?~~
-- Should we separate the amount with commas based on the Indian currency format?
+- ~~Should we separate the amount with commas based on the Indian currency format?~~
-- What should be the default `intent`?
-Kept it as `default` for now, but `neutral` seems more apt.
+- ~~What should be the default `intent`?
+Kept it as `default` for now, but `neutral` seems more apt.~~
 - We currently use amount value in paise in backend, so how should we convert it to rupee here?
-- Scope of A11y?
+- ~~Scope of A11y?~~

 #### Design

-- Do we need to support more currency types?
+- ~~Do we need to support more currency types?~~

 ## Discussions

+### Should we call `isSuffixPrefixHighlighted` or `isHighlighted` or `isAffixSubtle`, considering when this value is true the value will be highligted and not the affix.

+- After careful consideration, we decided to name this property `isAffixSubtle`.
+This decision was reached based on the fact that the property controls the behavior of the affix, which in turn affects the visual appearance of the prefix and decimal digits.
+By setting this property to 'true', the affix will appear smaller and more faded.

 ### Should we have a seperate prop for decimals and another for affix symbols?

 - We initially considered using two different props, but then realized that only one of them would be shown at a time.
 So in that case, we decided to use a single prop called 'suffix'.
 We ultimately settled on using a prop with three possible values: 'none', 'decimals', and 'humanize'.

+### Should we call `weight` or `fontWeight`?

+- We decided to call it `weight` as this represents the weight of the amount component with the affix changing accordingly.
+This also follows the same convention as other components.

 ### Should we separate the amount with commas based on the Indian currency format?